BONUS: learn directory structure

 the terminal goes back to the command line

-• I list the contents of the folder
+• I show what is in the folder

 ls -a